JADES Imaging of GN-z11: Revealing the Morphology and Environment of a Luminous Galaxy 430 Myr After the Big Bang: Acknowledgements

 \section{Acknowledgements}

 We are grateful to the many people who worked for decades to turn JWST into a reality and in particular to our other colleagues on the NIRCam and NIRSpec instrument teams.
+We thank the referee for a constructive report that has helped to improve multiple aspects of the paper.

+All of the data presented in this paper were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
+The specific observations analyzed can be accessed via \dataset[https://doi.org/10.17909/247y-bk69]{https://doi.org/10.17909/247y-bk69}.

 This research made use of the {\it lux} supercomputer at UC Santa Cruz, funded by NSF MRI grant AST 1828315, NASA's Astrophysics Data System (ADS), the arXiv.org preprint server, the Python plotting library \texttt{matplotlib} \citep{hunter07}, \texttt{astropy}, a community-developed core Python package for Astronomy \citep{astropy-collaboration22}, the python binding of \texttt{FSPS} \citep{foreman_mackey14}, the SED fitting code \texttt{Prospector} \citep{johnson19}, the dynamic nested sampling algorithm \texttt{dynesty} \citep{speagle20}, the {\tt Photutils} package \citep{bradley22}, and the SED handling tool \texttt{sedpy} \citep{johnson19_sedpy}.